Hyurl/hyurl.github.io/sfn/docs/en-US/session.md

 # Concept

-Session is enabled by default in **sfn** framework, and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support, and uses
+Session is enabled by default in **SFN** framework, and shared between HTTP and WebSocket. the framework uses [express-session](https://www.npmjs.com/package/express-session) to back session support, and uses